Pursuing A Healthier Planet

-With nearly 250 campuses and service centers, we owe it to the environment to build and upgrade our facilities responsibly.
-We finished construction on our headquarters in Fort Smith, Arkansas, in 2017 and received LEED Silver certification from the U.S. Green Building Council in 2018.
+With over 250 campuses and service centers, we owe it to the environment to build and upgrade our facilities responsibly.
+We finished construction on our headquarters in Fort Smith, Arkansas, in 2017, focusing on adding environmentally friendly features.
 In December 2021, we completed renovations on our second campus in Fort Smith, upgrading the building with more efficient features.

 We also completed construction on a shared 100,000 square-foot building in Chicago, Illinois, for our MoLo employees, who will use 91,000 square feet of the building’s space.
 The building is LEED Gold certified and includes environmental features such as a green roof, smart lighting and energy-efficient HVAC units.

 At our ABF Freight service centers, we follow the appropriate recycling, refurbishing and disposal procedures to avoid pollution.
 We’re also executing renovations at hundreds of our service centers, implementing green initiatives into the design.

 Some of the environmental features implemented at our Fort Smith campuses:

 - Low e-coated glass windows with a high UV rating to help reduce summertime heat (headquarters only)

 - Air-cooled chillers that cool the building more efficiently than air ducts (headquarters only)

 - Water-cooled chillers that cool the building more efficiently than air ducts (second Fort Smith campus only)